wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ---

 # Configure EdgeCmd utility

-Use the EdgeCmd command line utility to configure and administer Edge Data Store on Linux and Windows.
-You can accomplish the same operations with EdgeCmd that you can accomplish with REST calls.
+The following sections provide instructions for the configuration of EdgeCmd utility for Windows or Linux.

-**Note:** The following EdgeCmd utility locations are based on the installation instructions in [Install EdgeCmd utility](xref:Installedgecmd).
+**Note:** The following EdgeCmd utility locations are based on the installation instructions in [EdgeCmd utility](xref:Installedgecmd).

 Location on Windows: